Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

 Controllable generation primarily involves adding control sources beyond the prompt to guide the image generation.
 These control sources can include sketches, keypoints, or other forms of guidance to shape the generated output more precisely.
+A representative implementation of controllable generation method is shown in Figure~\ref{fig:controllable_generation}

 \textbf{Sketch-guided Diffusion}~\cite{voynov2023sketch} is a method to guide pre-trained text-to-image diffusion models using spatial maps like sketches.
 It involves training a lightweight per-pixel multi-layer perceptron (MLP), named the latent guidance predictor (LGP), to map noisy image features to spatial maps.
 The LGP is trained on a small dataset, predicting spatial layouts from latent features \( F(\mathbf{z}_t|\mathbf{c}, t) \) extracted from a denoising diffusion probabilistic model (DDPM) network, where \( \mathbf{z}_t \) is a noisy image at timestep \( t \), and \( \mathbf{c} \) presents the conditioning text prompt. \textbf{ControlNet}~\cite{zhang2023adding} enhances pretrained text-to-image diffusion models by adding spatially localized conditions.
 For a neural block \(F(x; \Theta)\) transforming input \(x\) to output \(y\), ControlNet freezes \(\Theta\) and introduces a trainable copy.
 Conditions \(c\) are injected through zero-initialized convolution layers (zero convolutions) ensuring no initial noise. \(y_c = F(x, c; \Theta')\) represents the output with conditions, where \(\Theta'\) denotes the updated parameters.
 This approach facilitates robust finetuning and sudden convergence. \textbf{T2I-Adapter}~\cite{mou2023t2i} enhances controllability of pre-trained text-to-image (T2I) models by learning lightweight adapter models that align the model's internal knowledge with external control signals.
 This is achieved without modifying the original T2I model, allowing for granular control over generated images' structure and color.
 Mathematically, let \( \mathcal{M} \) denote the pre-trained T2I model, \( \mathcal{A} \) the adapter, and \( \mathbf{x}_c \) the control signal (e.g., sketches, masks).
 The adapted model generates images \( \mathbf{x} \) from text prompts \( t \) and control signals \( \mathbf{x}_c \) as follows: